 What about vendor lock-in?
 What about multi-cloud?

 Let me start with a digression: it’s funny to observe that nobody from Hashicorp claims that Terraform is a tool that allows switching between cloud providers magically, and yet people are using that statement just based on the cloud-agnosticism.

-In the topic of vendor lock-in, there are plenty of great essays and articles, and I will not address it here.
+On the vendor lock-in, there are plenty of great essays and articles, and I will not address them here.
 TL;DR: Don’t get locked up into avoiding lock-in.

 I think that often the decision between those two tools is dictated based on myths or folklore.
 That’s why I explained my rationale why I stick in most cases to AWS CloudFormation, although I have worked with Terraform, and it has many merits too.

-I hope this article will be helpful for everybody who is looking for a deeper understanding of such a choice.
-If you have any questions or comments, feel free to share – I would love to hear your justification and reasoning behind such a decision.
+I hope this article will help everybody looking for a deeper understanding of such a choice.
+If you have any questions or comments, feel free to share - I would love to hear your justification and reasoning behind such a decision.